 Be Conscious of What You Use

 Solar panels can generate less energy during the winter months than summer.
 So during winter months, reduce the amount of power used around the house.
-You should use energy when needed, avoid using it, or use it sparingly when you can do without it.
+You might do this by:

-- Turn off lights when you are not in the room.
+- Turning off lights when you are not in the room.

-- Unplug electronics or turn off power strips when they’re not being used.
-Many devices do not completely turn off, and continue to use a small amount of power.
+- Unplugging electronics or turning off power strips when they’re not being used, as many devices do not completely turn off, and continue to use a small amount of power.

-- Hang your clothes to dry in the house instead of using a clothes dryer.
+- Hanging your clothes to dry in the house instead of using a clothes dryer.

-- Hand wash dishes instead of using a dishwasher.
+- Hand washing dishes instead of using a dishwasher.